-- 1.1 The Burton Community Hub is an exciting new facility which is due for completion in July 2022. - 1.2 To enable it to be a thriving and highly activated community facility, a number of project teams have been established to manage the different elements including programs and events, governance, technology, collections, communications and decant. - 1.3 This report seeks to provide the sub committee members with an update on the progress of the identified project teams.
-Appendix 1 is a presentation which will be provided by the Community Development Facility Coordinator at the meeting on 16 March 2022.
+- 1.1 The Burton Community Hub (BCH) is an exciting new facility, which is scheduled for opening in July 2022. - 1.2 To enable it to be a thriving and highly activated community facility, a number of project teams have been established to manage the opening and relocation of services. - 1.3 This report seeks to the adoption of the Burton Community Hub Uplift Program and plan for corporate programs.
+Appendix 1 is a presentation, which will be provided by the Community Development Facility Coordinator, at the meeting on 10 May 2022.